IF YOU HAVE A POLICY QUESTION FOR ME, PLEASE SEND ME AN EMAIL OR FIND ME ON FACEBOOK. I WILL POST ANSWERS TO FREQUENTLY ASKED POLICY QUESTIONS HERE.

 Yes, I did.
-I discuss my campaign as well as any possible future political campaign here.
-Simply put I wanted to create an electoral coalition (local students, people of color, poor people, disabled people and the LGBT community) behind civil rights, affordable housing and criminal justice reform.
+I wanted to create an electoral coalition (local students, people of color, poor people, disabled people and the LGBT community) behind civil rights, affordable housing and criminal justice reform.

 I grew up in a family that was Republican, and in a community (Dhahran) where most of my American peers were Republicans.
 I voted for George Bush in a mock, 1992 presidential election that my school held.

 To this day, I do hold many views that would lend people to think that I am a Republican.